 SFWC, incorporated in 1969, helps animals in South Florida's tri-county region (Palm Beach, Broward, and Miami-Dade).
 Staff members rescue, rehabilitate, and release harmed or displaced native wildlife; treat and place domestic, exotic and farm animals in need; and teach the public about living alongside our wild neighbors.
-The largest wildlife trauma hospital and rehabilitation center in the nation, based on intake numbers, the SFWC daily performs field rescues of injured, orphaned, and imperiled animals.
+The SFWC daily performs field rescues of injured, orphaned, and imperiled animals.
 SFWC personnel restore mobility and function to injured wildlife, provide rehabilitative care in enriched, species-specific habitats, and release rehabilitated animals back into the wild.
-See Note 20.
+SFWC disaffiliated with the HSUS on June 30, 2020.
+See Note 21.